seiyria/Types-of-Mania/README.md

 The CLI allows you to specify custom overrides without messing with `config.yml`.
 It is very flexible, and lets you specify any key/subkey as follows:

 * `--version` will just print the current version of the app.
+* `--dumpData` will dump monster names and item names.
 * `--config <config.yml>` will load a config from a specified path.
 Default: `config/config.yml`.
 * `--seed <num>` will set the RNG seed for randomizing.
 Default: completely random.
 * `--installTo <path>` will automatically move the completed pak to your `~mod` folder.
 Default: `C:\Program Files (x86)\Steam\steamapps\common\Trials of Mana`.